 By Tim Lambert

 Narborough is a village in Leicestershire located 6 miles Southwest of Leicester.
-Narborough was founded by the Saxons.
+Narborough was founded by the Anglo-Saxons.
 Its name was originally nor burh, which means north fort or fortified house.
 In the 7th century, the Saxons advanced across Leicestershire and Narborough must have once been an outpost of their civilisation.
 In time a small settlement grew up at Narborough.

 Meanwhile, in the 9th century, the Danes conquered Leicestershire and many place names in the county are Danish.
 The word thorpe meant a small village dependent on a larger village nearby.
 That is how Littlethorpe got its name.
 It is believed that Huncote was Hunna’s cote (Hunna’s home).